Postgraduate Research Options

 Find out more about our MSc (Research) in the Psychology of Creativity and Performance Expertise.

-This research hub, focusing on Health, Relationships and Wellbeing, is headed up by Dr Katherine Finlay, together with Dr Emily Mattacola, Dr Rhiannon Edwards, Linda Luckhurst and Margaret Tilley.
+This research hub, focusing on Health, Relationships and Wellbeing, is headed up by Dr Lindsey Roberts, together with Dr Jackie Romaine and Dr Margaret Tilley.
 The main aim of the hub is to study the impact of the interpersonal world and support structures on health and well-being in clinical and non-clinical settings.
-This overarching focus has led to the study of topic areas such as:

 - Prevalence, impact of and psychosocial challenges facing people following spinal cord injury